vue-use-form/vue-use-form/README.md

 </h1>

-## 🎉Thanks [logaretm](https://github.com/logaretm) for giving us the name of lib
+## 🎉Thanks [logaretm](https://github.com/logaretm) for giving the package name

 ## Document

-The usage is almost the same as that of the react book form. you can go [react-hook-form](https://react-hook-form.com/) to check.
+The usage is almost the same as that of the react-hook-form. you can go [react-hook-form](https://react-hook-form.com/) to check.

 ## Install